-The 86-year-old matriarch will sign the agreement in public to show her support.
+The 86-year-old matriarch will sign the agreement at a reception this evening to show her support.
 With the stroke of the pen, the queen will be making a symbolic pledge for equal rights for billions of people in 54 countries in the British Commonwealth around the world.

 The Commonwealth Charter states opposition to "all forms of discrimination, whether rooted in gender, race, color, creed, political belief or other grounds."